evkx/evkx.github.io/content/models/skoda/enyaq_iv/enyaq_rs/_index.md

 ### Sound system

-One type of sound system is available for the SKODA ENYAQ RS.
+The SKODA ENYAQ RS comes equipped with one sound system option:

-- With the Canton Soundsystem, you get ten speakers with a max system output of 550 watts.
+- **Canton Soundsystem**: This system features ten speakers and delivers a maximum output of 550 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights